Steps to Get a Mortgage: A Checklist for U.S. Homebuyers

 How many steps are there to get a mortgage?

-The process typically has 6–8 main steps: check credit, get pre-approved, find a home and make an offer, apply formally, receive Loan Estimate, go through underwriting, receive Closing Disclosure, and close.
+The process typically has 6–8 main steps: check credit, get pre-approved, shop lenders (optional), submit application, receive Loan Estimate, go through underwriting and appraisal, receive Closing Disclosure, and close.
 The exact flow can vary by lender.
+See Mortgage Application Process and Mortgage Underwriting Explained.

 What is the first step to get a mortgage?